-- 3 approaches can be taken: - Net book value: all future losses will be absorbed by the carve out - Fair value adjusted for portfolio sale discount (i.e. liquidity premium) - Exit value, accounting for liquidity premium and rapid sell premium - Transfer price has a direct impact on future return
+- Transfer price haircut - 3 approaches can be taken: - Net book value: all future losses will be absorbed by the carve out - Fair value adjusted for portfolio sale discount (i.e. liquidity premium) - Exit value, accounting for liquidity premium and rapid sell premium - Transfer price has a direct impact on future return

+• Selected to improve return •

+Leverage

-- Selected to improve return to the equity... - ... but ensuring that it provides enough cushioning to the debt (comfort to senior bond holders) - A flexible repayment profile is required to allow the carve out funding to develop its mandate (rent, land development, etc.) - Structuring in tranches to allow for exposure selling in the future - Should be fixed to minimise costs with reference to market conditions upon origination - Equity holding by the State (through the MoF or the RF) - State guarantee to attract private investors and/or to provide liquidity to the bonds (if remaining in the ceding entity balance sheet)
+• ... but ensuring that it provides enough cushioning to the debt (comfort to senior bond holders)

+to the equity...

+- - profile is required to allow the carve out funding to develop its mandate (rent, land development, etc.)

+A flexible repayment

+Structuring in tranches to allow for exposure selling in the future

+- Cost of debt - Should be fixed to minimise costs with reference to market conditions upon origination

+- State involvement - Equity holding by the State (through the MoF or the RF) - State guarantee to attract private investors and/or to provide liquidity to the bonds (if remaining in the ceding entity balance sheet)